 Self-stigma (also known as internalised stigma) happens when a person from a stigmatised group, for example a person living with HIV, internalises negative public attitudes and believes them to be true.
 This can have a range of impacts on a person’s mental and emotional health and what they feel comfortable doing (e.g. starting a relationship or applying for a particular job).
 Self-stigma can even occur if a person has not directly experienced stigma or discrimination themselves.

-The people most affected by HIV tend to be people who are already more likely to face discrimination and stigma because of their gender, gender expression, sexuality, race, class and/or age.
+The people most affected by HIV tend to be those who are already more likely to face discrimination and stigma because of their gender, gender expression, sexuality, race, class and age.
 This means it is harder for them to access healthcare and get the necessary information to keep them healthy (including HIV tests and HIV medicine).

-The Global Network of Young People Living with HIV (also known as Y+ Global) campaigns to improve the lives of young people with HIV.
+The Global Network of Young People Living with HIV (also known as Y+ Global) campaigns to improve the lives of young people with HIV and address this stigma.
 One project they collaborate on is to support young people who would like to get involved in campaigning.
 The project is called the READY Movement.

 The Salamander Trust works hard to ensure that women with HIV have their voices heard and their needs met.
-Recently they published a podcast series to share the experiences of women around the world: The WHAVE.
+They published a podcast series to share the experiences of women around the world: The WHAVE.

-Over the years the rights of people living with HIV have drastically improved and so have their life chances.
-Advances in medication and campaigning (including U=U) has really helped reduce HIV stigma and bust myths about HIV, but there is still some way to go.
+Over the years, the rights of people living with HIV have drastically improved and so have their life chances.
+Advances in medication and campaigning (including U=U) have really helped reduce HIV stigma and bust myths about HIV, but there is still some way to go.